Shinnousuke/academic-kickstart/content/en/authors/admin/_index.md

   url: "https://economics.mit.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a macroeconomist interested in understanding inequality and growth.
+bio: I am a macroeconomist interested in understanding inequality and technology.

 interests:
 - Macroeconomics